Tp3

 service.
 After

-these old and obsolescent engines were used for secondary duties, but in
+and obsolescent engines were used for secondary duties, but in early 1950s

-early 1950s Tp3s hauled even light passenger trains.
-Most were withdrawn from
+Tp3s hauled even light passenger trains.
+Most were withdrawn from service in

-service in late 1950s.
-Several went to various industrial operators; in 1955
+late 1950s.
+Several went to various industrial operators; in 1954 four were

-four were transferred to a track maintenance establishment and two followed
+withdrawn form PKP and transferred to a track maintenance

-short time, was used as a stationary boiler.
-It was externally refurbished in
+later, for a short time, was used as a stationary boiler.
+It was externally

-1988 and is currently plinthed in Zb¹szynek; some foreign sources claim that
+refurbished in 1988 and is currently plinthed in Zbąszynek; some foreign

 Germany, in 1987; in 1993 this engine was overhauled in Poland by Interlok and is kept in working order.